-Let’s now go into the details of the 3 step formula to do a proper keyword research.
+Let’s now go into the details of the 3 step formula to do proper keyword research.

-Come up relevant keyword ideas that are very targeted to your niche.
+Come up with relevant keyword ideas that are extremely relevant to your niche.
 Here’s the first rule of SEO: always drive targeted visitors to your web pages.
-You first need to get keyword suggestion before thinking to growing your organic traffic.
+You first need to identify keyword suggestions before thinking about growing your organic traffic.

-Once you evaluated the keyword competition, expand your desired keywords in long tail keywords.
-Before doing keyword research, make sure to use long tail keywords.
-Here’s what I mean.
+Once you’ve evaluated the keyword competition, expand your desired keywords into long tail keywords.
+Before doing keyword research, make sure to use long-tail keywords.
+Here’s what we mean.

-Football players in India : Long tail keyword
+- Youngest Football players from Argentina : Long tail keyword

-I hope you got my point, so next time when you are doing keyword research make sure to enter long tail keywords to increase your organic traffic.
+Are you getting it?
+So next time when you are doing keyword research, make sure to target long tail keywords to increase your organic traffic.

-See how your website’s click through rate might increase with the use of long tail keywords?
+As you can see, long tail keywords can generate better conversions.
 That’s the reason why start using “long tail keywords” while performing your keyword research.

-So how can you find what questions your target audience are looking for?
+So, how can you find what questions your target audience is looking for?

 One best way is to use Quora, it’s the best Q&A platform where millions of people around the world hangout online to ask questions and get quality answers.